ECP-CANDLE/Supervisor/workflows/p1b1_mlrMBO/README.md

  directory where X is the experiment id.
 A copy of the launch script that was used to launch the workflow will also be written to this directory.

+ If running on a cluster or HPC machine, edit QUEUE, WALLTIME

 ### Defining the Hyperparameter Space ###